5 New Year’s Resolutions to Better Manage Your Money in 2023

 3. Keep Your Credit Utilisation Low if Possible

 Your credit utilisation rate (or ratio) is the amount of credit you’ve used on an account in relation to your overall credit limit.
 For instance, if you hold a credit card with a credit limit of £2,000, and your balance is £500, then your utilisation rate would be 25%.
 It’s important to note that your credit utilisation rate is taken from the cumulative credit balance and credit limits of all your credit cards.

 It’s generally accepted that a credit utilisation rate of under 30% is considered to be good.
 Above that figure, your credit score might be impacted (particularly if you go above 50%).
-Conversely, then, if you have a high credit utilisation rate, then paying off your card when you’re able (beyond the monthly minimum payments) and bringing your ratio back down below that 30% mark is likely to help your credit score.
+Conversely, if you have a high credit utilisation rate, then paying off your card when you’re able (beyond the monthly minimum payments) and bringing your ratio back down is likely to help your credit score.